IT Strategic Planning: Examples, Tools, Free Templates (2023)

 An IT strategic plan must be aligned with the overall business goals.
 Any IT infrastructure requests, digital transformation projects, and organizational change management strategies should be discussed well in advance to decide on investment priorities for the considered time frame.

-2. Technological Roadmap
+2. Technological roadmap

 The technology roadmap includes the long-term IT initiatives, requirements, and impact of technology implementation, followed by a detailed technology adoption plan.

-3. Change Communication Plan
+3. Change communication plan

-4. IT Services
+4. IT services

 For effective IT strategic planning, IT leaders must standardize the IT services offered within an organization and bridge the gap between the existing and required services.
 IT frameworks or operating models can be helpful here.

-5. IT Governance
+5. IT governance

 IT governance is a subset of corporate compliance and ensures efficient and effective use of IT within the organization.
 IT includes policies related to cyber security and data protection.
-With the rise of hybrid and remote work with employees distributed across the globe, the need for an IT governance strategy has never been more important.
+With the rise of hybrid and remote work with employees distributed across the globe, the need for an IT governance strategy has never been more critical.

-6. IT Best Practices
+6. IT best practices

 IT Strategy Plan Example